sa-bangash/angular-query-param-sync/README.md

 ### `path`

-Some time need to provide different key in url so `path` is refer to form field should be use along with `queryName'.
+Some time need to provide different key in url so `path` is refer to form field should be use along with **queryName**'.

 ### `type`